GeniusDai/cppev/README.md

 # Issues and Maintenance

-* Due to rapid development, regression issue may occur intermittently.
-Please pull latest code when you're blocked by compile/runtime issue in the dev branch.
+* Due to rapid development, regression issue may occur intermittently in the dev branch.
+Try git pull when you're blocked by compile/runtime issue.

-* Repo is long-term maintained, author will keep working on the todo-list.
+* Repo will be long-term maintained, author will keep working on the todo-list.

-* If you found any shortage or any new feature you think is nice to have, please feel free to raise an issue.
+* If you found any shortage or any new feature nice to have, feel free to raise an issue.